 I am a member of St. John's Methodist Church in Allestree and my interests,other than education, include politics, football, which I like, and cricket, which I love.
 And, I must confess, I prefer the music of Cole Porter to that of Coldplay.

 Kate Marsland has been Headteacher of Morley Primary School for 10 years.
 Originally from West Yorkshire, where she taught for over 20 years in both city and more rural schools, she moved to Derbyshire in 2007 to take on the role, and to be nearer to her younger sister who had been ill.
 Kate has taught every year group in primary education, and particularly loves those days in school where she can get into class and work with the children.
 The teaching side is the part she likes best.
 Her favourite subjects are history, environment/citizenship/PSHCE, music, maths and English.
 She prefers not to have to cover anyone’s art lessons as the children are well aware of her skills in this area!

 Kate works part time as a Local Authority advisor.
-She is also a National Leader in Education, and leads on Initial Teacher Training for Synergy Teaching School Alliance where she sits on the Executive Board.
+She is also a National Leader in Education, supports the DfE's work on recruitment and retention, and leads on Initial Teacher Training for Synergy Teaching School Alliance where she sits on the Executive Board.
 All of these roles bring additional funding into school which supports the children’s learning.
 She also serves on the Executive Board of the National Association of Headteachers, and the committee of the Derbyshire Small Schools Association.

 Mrs Heather Richards

 Mrs Richards is our teacher governor.
-She first came to Morley as Miss Carroll 9 years ago.
+She first came to Morley as Miss Carroll 9 years ago, and at the moment she is spending time with her new baby.
 She has taught in both Class 1 and Class 2, so has taught almost every child in school - and some of their brothers and sisters.
 Mrs Richards is in charge of maths, PE and RE in school.
 Mrs Richards likes running in her spare time.

 Mrs Eileen Swan